-PCA is a special case of SVD on the centered covariance matrix.
+- PCA is a special case of SVD on the centered matrix. - A matrix where we subtract the mean from the row.

 Covariance matrix

 - Goal: reduce the dimensionality while preserving the "information in the data" - Information in the data: variability in the data - We measure variability using the covariance matrix. - Sample covariance of variables X and Y